MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 3. On the orchestrator computer, start Regedit.exe

-4. Locate and then click the following registry subkey:
+4. Create the following registry subkey if it doesn't already exist:

     `HKEY_LOCAL_MACHINE\Software\Microsoft\SMSPowershell`